calwilee/LoLEDA/README.md

 In addition to that, there are times where when a team chooses too much from top_bans, their win rate also goes down.
 This could imply that there are other factors at play here outside the scope of our analysis that impacts the chances of a team winning.
 Another reason behind these discrepancies is that there is not as much data on these scenarios, so the win rate varies more.

-## Assesment of Missingness
+## Assessment of Missingness
 ![caitlyndetective](images/missingness.webp)

 ## NMAR Analysis
-Before preforming hypothesis testing, we need to first deal with missing values.
-We can begin by generating a dictonary containing the number of missing values per column
+Before performing hypothesis testing, we need to first deal with missing values.
+We can begin by generating a dictionary containing the number of missing values per column

 ```py
 {'league': 0,